kosme/arduinoFFT/README.md

 This is a fork from https://code.google.com/p/makefurt/ which has been abandoned since 2011.

-This is a C++ library for Arduino for computing FFT.
+<del>This is a C++ library for Arduino for computing FFT.</del> Now it works both on Arduino and C projects.

 Tested on Arduino 1.0.5

-Installation
+Installation on Arduino
 --------------------------------------------------------------------------------

 To install this library, just place this entire folder as a subfolder in your Arduino installation